abhinaidu/AWS-Scripts/README.md

 ### Existing projects

-* copyAMI: Script to copy AMI to all regions using awscli
+* copyAMI: Script to copy AMI to any regions using awscli </br>
+* updateExpirationDateTag Script to update instance ExpirationDate tag in any region